 If prefixes are generated in the complement position of the root as a preposition that projects a phrase competing for the complement position with the complement of the unprefixed verb, we can straightforwardly explain the argument structure generalisations just discussed.
 Specifically, in the case of unaccusative verbs, as in (40a-c), the root is selected by the unaccusative v and is merged with a prepositional phrase introducing the argument (for more details on the prepositional structure, see section 2.8).
-Since the prepositional phrase is in complementary distribution with the complement of the root of the base verb, the argument structure is not augmented and the verb remains unaccusative (maximally, a prepositional phrase can be added, as in the case of srůst s něčím 'grow together with something' in (40b), where the subject is the figure argument of the prepositional phrase and něčím 'something' is the ground argument; see footnote 10).
+Since the prepositional phrase is in complementary distribution with the complement of the root of the base verb, the argument structure is not augmented and the verb remains unaccusative (maximally, a prepositional of the preposition s 'with', an s-PP is added; which is in line with the proposal below.